johndimm/JasminePOST/README.md

 message: amber alert
 ```

+### This does not work: a spec using Jasmine and request

 To test this with jasmine, I created this options object for request,
-hoping it will result in the same request as the browser makes with the HTML
+hoping it will result in the same request the browser makes with the HTML
 form.
 The form data is
 stringified and passed as the "body", and I specified that it's json.